-Design principle 6a: The development should be sequenced in a manner which sees the introduction of essential services and facilities delivered earlier on in the development of the SDL in order to begin to establish local community.
+esign principle 6a: The evelopment should be equenced in a manner hich sees the introduction essential services and cilities delivered earlier on the development of the cation in order to begin to

-a(i): An indicative phasing strategy should be submitted with any Outline planning application.
-A detailed phasing strategy will be prepared in advance of any reserved matters applications which clearly set out the timing of:

-- landscape and green infrastructure, including drainage, sports facilities and play areas; - the provision of services and facilities, including education and health care, and any incremental growth of these facilities as the development advances;
+- 6a(i): An indicative phasing strategy should be submitted with any Outline planning application.
+A detailed phasing strategy will be prepared in advance of any reserved matters applications which clearly set out the timing of: - landscape and green infrastructure, including drainage, sports facilities and play areas; - the provision of services and facilities, including education and health care, and any incremental growth of these facilities as the development advances;

-- the programme and approach to developing the three neighbourhoods, including the timing of the centres; and - the sequencing of the movement infrastructure and the provision of public transport infrastructure.

-6a(ii): The phasing and delivery of the scheme should accord with the requirements of the Infrastructure SPD prepared by the Borough Council.
+- the programme and approach to developing the three neighbourhoods, including the timing of the centres; and - the sequencing of the movement infrastructure and the provision of public transport infrastructure. - 6a(ii): The phasing and delivery of the scheme should accord with the requirements of the Infrastructure SPD prepared by the Borough Council.